dwilliams6683/blinkpibridge/README.md

 - FILES
 These are the files names that will be used as the backing files for the USB gadget.
 These files _**MUST**_ match the files that were created with as the backing files.
 You can add as many files here as you prefer, just leave a single space between the file names.
 - INDEX_FILE:
 This file keeps track of the file rotation.
-This is _**REQUIRED**_ for the script to rotate files properly
+This is _**REQUIRED**_ for the script to rotate files properly.
 - RETRY_DELAY:
 This variable keeps track of the number of seconds to wait on a failed unbind attempt.
 - MAX_RETIRES
 This variable keeps the total number of attempts to cleanly unbind before exiting the script with an error.
 - TIME_OFFSET:
 This is the time offset from UTC.
-When Blink stores the files on a local storage device, it uses UTC time to name the files.
-It does not name the files based on the user's local timezone settings.
-In order to correct the file naming properly, this offset must be set.
-This can be disabled by specifying '0' in the field.
+When Blink stores files on a local storage device, it uses UTC time to name the files.
+It does not name them based on the user's local time zone settings.
+To correct the file naming properly, this offset must be set.
+This can be disabled by specifying `0` in the field.
 - WAIT_TIME:
 This is the total time to wait between stability checks.
 Because this is being used as an emulated USB drive, the RPiZero does not have the ability to see when Blink's Sync Module is physically accessing the drive.
 By using the sparse files, we get around this by seeing when the filesize of the sparse file changed.
 If we do not see any change in this time frame, we are assuming that the Sync Module is no longer actively writing video files to the backing file
 - STABILITY_COUNT: